microprediction/precise/docs/m6_success.md

-# Successes in the M6 Contest
+# Success in the M6 Financial Forecasting Contest

 So far as we know there are three people who have publically declared they are using the precise package for the [M6 Financial Forecasting Competition](https://m6competition.com/).
 Those
 are: